-Babesiosis is a disease caused by an infection with a parasite called Babesia.
-These parasites can be transmitted to humans by the bite of an infected black-legged tick (Ixodes scapularis), the same tick that transmits Lyme disease and anaplasmosis.
-Rarely, Babesia can be transmitted by blood transfusions or from a pregnant woman to the fetus.
+Babesiosis in Vermont is caused by an infection with a microscopic blood parasite called Babesia microti.
+These parasites can be transmitted to humans by the bite of infected blacklegged ticks (Ixodes scapularis), the same tick that transmits Lyme disease and anaplasmosis.
+Babesiosis can also be transmitted by blood transfusion and rarely by congenital transmission, from an infected mother to her baby (during pregnancy or delivery).

 Many people who have been infected with Babesia do not experience any symptoms.

-When symptoms do occur, they typically begin one to four weeks after the tick bite and can include fever, chills, sweats, headache, body aches, loss of appetite, nausea, or fatigue.
-Babesiosis can also cause a particular type of anemia, which makes a person develop jaundice (yellowing of the skin) and have dark urine.
+When symptoms do occur, they typically begin one to four weeks after a tick bite and can include fever, chills, sweats, headache, body aches, loss of appetite, nausea, or fatigue.
+Babesiosis can also cause a type of anemia, which makes a person develop jaundice (yellowing of the skin) and dark urine.

 Anyone can get sick with babesiosis, but people who have compromised immune systems, kidney or liver disease, those who do not have a spleen, and older adults are at greater risk for serious complications, including death.